-The Non-renewable fuels included petrol, diesel and natural gas.
-The purchases of energy included electricity and steam.
+The non-renewable fuels included petrol, diesel and natural gas.
+The purchases of energy consumed included electricity.
 The self-generated energy was steam flow produced by boiler.
-The increase in self-generated energy consumed was mainly the increase in usage of boiler steam in Dezhou.
-The overall drop in energy consumption is due to a decrease in business activities.
+The increase in purchases of energy consumed was mainly the increase in electricity usage is attributable to the expanding of operations in 2023 and the sociality has fully resumed normalcy after COVID-19.